 What can GPR find?

-GPR can find anything that has contrast within the surrounding soil.
-A PVC pipe and the air inside of it, for example, has a different composition than the dirt that surrounds it.
+A PVC pipe and the air inside of it, for example, have a different composition than the dirt that surrounds it.
 Similarly, voids and backfilled excavations will also have contrast from the surrounding soil.

 How Accurate is it?